Council, Housing Association or Private Landlord tenant living in disrepair?

 About Us

-We are SRA-regulated housing solicitors with extensive experience in dealing with housing disrepair claims.
-We uphold the legal and ethical responsibilities of landlords for social and council housing tenants living in disrepair.
+At Progress Claims, we are SRA-regulated housing solicitors with extensive experience in housing disrepair claims.
+We are committed to holding landlords accountable and ensuring that tenants in social and council housing live in safe, well-maintained homes.

 Get Your Compensation In 4 Steps